Wrongful Termination in New York

 File a Lawsuit Against Your Employer in New Hampshire

 “Can I file a lawsuit for wrongful termination?” is a common question of fired employees wonder.
 To file a lawsuit against your employer in New York, you need to receive a Notice of Right to Sue from the EEOC.
 Former employees suing for wrongful termination in New York need to first determine the “cause to action,” or reason for filing a lawsuit as well as furnish evidence to reinforce their claim.
-Since the EEOC already launched an investigation before the claimant can file a lawsuit against employers for wrongful termination, it should not be difficult to obtain proof of employee discrimination.
+Since the EEOC already launched an investigation before the claimant can file a lawsuit against employers for wrongful termination, it should not be difficult to obtain proof of employment discrimination.
 Filing a wrongful termination claim against employers can be a lengthy and overwhelming ordeal for terminated workers.
 Employees wondering how to file a wrongful termination lawsuit should consider hiring legal representation to assist in the process and to help procure necessary evidence such as employment documentation from the company and witness statements.